realpython/materials/prompt-engineering/README.md

 # Practical Prompt Engineering

 This repository contains a practical example to showcase a few common prompt engineering techniques.
-It's the code base used in the [associated Real Python tutorial on prompt engineering](https://realpython.com/practical-prompt-engineering/).
-The project allows you to preprocess customer service chats using GPT-3 and GPT-4 using the OpenAI API.
+It's the code base used in the associated Real Python tutorial on [practical prompt engineering](https://realpython.com/practical-prompt-engineering/).
+The project allows you to preprocess customer service chats using GPT-3.5 and GPT-4 using the OpenAI API.

 ## Setup